Musyoka2020-eng/vanillaforge/README.md

-# 🚀 Vanilla JS SPA Framework
+# � VanillaForge

-A modern, lightweight framework for building Single Page Applications with vanilla JavaScript.
-No external dependencies, no build complexity - just clean, efficient code.
+**Forge modern Single Page Applications with vanilla JavaScript**

+A lightweight, powerful framework that gives you all the tools to build sophisticated SPAs without the complexity of large frameworks or external dependencies.

 ## ✨ Features